When you visit Finland, you are bound to notice that there are a ton of different Finnish greetings! What do they all mean? And how do Finns use them?

 So what is the most versatile greeting word in Finnish?

-In my opinion, the best Finnish greeting word is Hei.
-Say it once when you arrive to any situation and say it twice when you are leaving.
+In my opinion, the most versatile Finnish greeting word is Hei.
+Say it once when you arrive at any situation and say it twice when you are leaving.
 Unbelievably simple!

 The pronunciation is easy to remember because of it’s said exactly like the word hay in English.